hpc2n/linux-command-line-101/docs/index.md

     - What is Linux and why should I use it?
     - You will learn about
        - the command line interface (CLI)
+       - navigating and modifying the file tree
            - ls
            - mkdir
            - cd
-           - rm
-           - cp
            - mv
+       - editors on the Linux system
+       - pipes, sorting, filters
            - redirection
            - pipes
            - etc.
-       - navigating the file system
-       - editors on the Linux system
-       - pipes, sorting, filters
+       - patterns
-       - patterns, scripting
+       - scripting
        - some handy hints and tricks

     - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.

-- This is the second instance of this course, and it has been somewhat reworked based on previous participant input.
+- This is the third instance of this course, and it has been somewhat reworked based on previous participant input.
 We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/0a97qf9A3t" target="_blank">https://forms.office.com/e/0a97qf9A3t</a>

 !!! admonition "Cluster-specific approaches"